agentos-project/agentos/README.rst

     runs of those agents in those environments that can be reproduced with a single line of code.

-  * One existing agents* and benchmark runs of them,

   * Example learning agents from different disciplines and research areas are available in the
     `example_agents